Fujifilm X-A7 mirrorless camera review

 Menu

 The menu shouldn’t come as a surprise to users of previous Fuji cameras.
-Most of the settings are concentrated in the main menu; some of the functions are available for control on the touch screen.
+Most of the settings are concentrated in the main menu; some functions are available for control on the touch screen.
 There is also a separate menu for selecting shooting modes and various bracketing options.
 The menu is organized very logically and quite clearly.
 Still, even a brief description of its positions would turn our material into a cemetery of facts or a warehouse of low-value details.
 Plus, we don’t want to rewrite the Fujifilm X-A7 camera manual.
 Therefore, we restrict ourselves to the numerous, albeit not completely exhaustive, screenshots that will help the reader understand what is in the menu.

 Practical photography